 When the gate-driver voltage of the FET is higher than your digital supply, at least a level-shifter will be needed in order to be able to drive the device.
 One of the simplest level shifters is this:

-Here, the gate of the small-signal N-FET is driven by a suitable logic signal (and a logic level signal can easily open this N-FET) and the drain of it is pulled up to the gate-drive power supply, Vdrive.
-When the FET is closed (the gate is driven to logic ‘0’), the output will be pulled to Vdrive by Rup.
-When the gate is driven to logic level ‘1’, the FET opens, and pulls the output to 0V.
+Here, the gate of the small-signal N-FET is driven by a suitable logic signal (and a logic level signal can easily turn this N-FET on) and the drain of it is pulled up to the gate-drive power supply, Vdrive.
+When the FET is off (the gate is driven to logic ‘0’), the output will be pulled to Vdrive by Rup.
+When the gate is driven to logic level ‘1’, the FET turns on, and pulls the output to 0V.
 So in fact, the output is the logical inverse of the input, but the voltage levels are changed to 0 and Vdrive.

 The complication however is this: the drive strength (or current-delivery capability) of this level-shifter is significantly different in the ‘high’ and the ‘low’ case.
 When it drives low, its output resistance is pretty much rdson of the FET.
 When the output is high, it’s resistance is Rup.
 However Rup must be significantly higher than rdson otherwise the low-level output voltage would not be close to 0V.
 This in turn means that the turn-on time (which is determined by rdson for a P-FET) will be significantly – maybe even an order of magnitude – lower than the turn-off time, which is determined by Rup.
 This imbalance complicates shoot-through protection quite a bit and makes it very hard to turn the driven power FET off fast enough.

 To overcome this problem, an complementer driver stage can be added between the level shifter and the power-FET: